 - ENGS 112: Modern Information Technologies

-- ENGS 122: Semiconductor Theory and Devices
+- ENGS 122: Advanced Topics in Semiconductor Devices

 - ENGS 124: Optical Devices and Systems

 - ENGS 125: Power Electronics and Electromechanical Energy Conversion